-Offering a Story alongside your submission will not only make it stand out, but also allow you to make some extra cash for your content – More exposure for the brand, more authentic content for you to share, and more money in your pocket!
+Offering a Story alongside your submission will not only make it stand out, but will also allow you to make some extra cash for your content.
+It's simple.
+More authentic content for you to share = more exposure for the brand = more money in your pocket!

-However, if you plan on including stories in your brand collaborations, it helps to know what they’re looking for and what they’re not.
-So we’ve put together some helpful tips to help you create Instagram stories that brands will love.
+However, if you plan on including Stories in your brand collaborations, it helps to know what they’re looking for.
+We’ve put together some tips to help you create Instagram Stories that brands will L.O.V.E.

-Let’s start with some different kind of stories you can create...
+Let’s start with the different types of Stories you can create...

 Tutorials are an interesting, interactive way to engage your followers.
 Share your makeup tutorials, step-by-step cooking videos, workout routines or DIY projects in easy 10 second instalments.
 You might even want to add them to your account highlights, or download the files and start an IGTV channel!

-Possibly their most popular format, behind-the-scenes lifestyle Stories give your tribe a sneak peek into your world.
+Possibly the most popular format, behind-the-scenes lifestyle Stories give your tribe a sneak peek into your world.
 But there are a variety of different ways you can do them.

 For example, when planning your content shoot, take a few casual snaps showing what you’re up to.
 While it might not be the finished product that you post to your feed, brands will still see value in this authentic insight sharing.

-You can also convey a lot more in a video than you can through a caption, so consider including info in your Story that didn’t make the final cut for your in-feed post.
+You can also convey a lot more in a video than you can through a caption, so consider including info in your Story that didn’t make the final cut for your feed post.